ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 This document intends to outline what Obol is, how the ecosystem is structured, how it plans to evolve, and where you can get involved.

 #### The Obol Ecosystem
-Obol Labs is a research and software development team focused on enabling more resilient Proof of Stake validation infrastructure for public blockchain networks through Distributed Validator Technology (DVT).The core team is currently building the Obol Network, a protocol and ecosystem to foster the adoption of DVT and trust minimized staking through multi-operator validation.
+Obol Labs is a research and software development team focused on enabling more resilient Proof of Stake validation infrastructure for public blockchain networks through Distributed Validator Technology (DVT).

+The core team is currently building the Obol Network, a protocol and ecosystem to foster the adoption of DVT and trust minimized staking through multi-operator validation.
 This will enable low-trust access to Ethereum staking yield, which can be used as a core building block in a variety of Web3 products.

 The network consists of 4 public goods that will eventually work together through circular economics.